WallStreetMojo

 Tax Shield Formula

-Although tax shield can be claimed for a charitable contribution, medical expenditure, etc., it is primarily used for interest expense and depreciation expense in the case of a company.
-The tax shield can be specifically represented as per tax-deductible expenses.
+Although tax shield can be claimed for a charitable contribution, medical expenditure, etc., it is primarily used for interest and depreciation expenses in a company.
+Therefore, the tax shield can be specifically represented as tax-deductible expenses.

 Interest Tax Shield Formula = Average debt * Cost of debt * Tax rate.